 Real quick I just thought I’d share with you an interesting new expression I learned today from one of my Spanish tutors, Silvia (she’s very good, check her out if you’re in the market!), when I realized it would make a great 3rd installment in our...
 Read more

-Welcome to the second installment of Learn Spanish for Real: Slang, Expressions, and Curse Words!
-This post will be a sort of continuation on the first one in that we’ll be examining the same sentence from the same video, but a different word.
-Today’s...
+Welcome to the second installment of a category of posts I do called Learn Spanish for Real: Spanish Slang, Colloquialisms, and Curse Words!
+This post will be a sort of continuation on the first one in that we’ll be examining the same sentence from the same...
 Read more

 This is the first in a new series of posts I’m going to be doing called “Learn Spanish for Real” where I’ll teach the sort of Spanish that’s commonly used, that you need to know in order to be able to speak like and with a native, but...
 Read more

-Every language has a short list (a few dozen or so) of standard “answers” or “responses” to indicate commonly expressed sentiments (e.g yes, no, maybe, I don’t know, good luck, etc.) and knowing these and being able to whip the correct...
+Every language has a short list (a few dozen or so) of standard “answers” or “responses” to indicate commonly expressed sentiments (e.g yes, no, maybe, I don’t know, good luck, etc.).
+Knowing these and being able to whip the correct one...
 Read more

-An extremely common problem amongst people learning a new language is smoothness, that ability to keep talking without herky-jerky stop-and-starts in their sentences (lots of awkward silences and “ummms” while they try to think of the right word), and a...
+An extremely common problem amongst people learning a new language is smoothness, that ability to keep talking without herky-jerky stops-and-starts in their sentences (lots of awkward silences and “ummms” while they try to think of the right word), which...
 Read more

 The Telenovela Method 2nd Edition – How to Learn Spanish Using TV, Movies, Books, Comics, And More